flowsn4ke/js-pot-pourri/README.md

 # js-algorithms-library
-My implementations of popular / useful algorithmsin JavaScript.
+My implementations of popular / useful algorithms in JavaScript.